 However, not all schools participate in the Perkins Loan Program.
 You should check with your school’s financial aid office to see if your school participates.

-Direct PLUS loans offer an additional funding options at a fixed interest rate for independent students who are graduate and professional students.
+Direct PLUS loans offer an additional funding options at a fixed interest rate for graduate or professional degree students or parents of dependent undergraduate students.

 To get a PLUS loan, you must not have adverse credit based on the review of at least one credit report from a national credit reporting agency.

-Private loans, on the other hand, help bridge the gap between the actual cost of your education and the limited amount the government allows you to borrow.
+Private loans, on the other hand, help bridge the gap between the actual cost of your education and the limited amount of money the government allows you to borrow.

 Eligibility for “private borrowing” often depends on your credit rating.
 For this reason, it’s always a good idea to check your credit score in advance.